 Where To Eat

-With the street hawkers opening early in the morning, and many of the restaurants and vendors staying open deep into the night, China Town is a food lover’s paradise.
-Tasty food can be found everywhere and it’s best to discover for yourself the finest shops and stalls to get crispy suckling pig, Peking duck, dim sum, steaming bowls of Chinese noodles and some of the most delectable seafood that KL has to offer.
+Undoubtedly, some of the best food in Asia can be found in Kuala Lumpur.
+China Town is a food lover’s paradise.
+Street hawkers open early in the morning, and many of the restaurants and vendors staying open deep into the night.
+Tasty food can be found everywhere, and it’s best to discover for yourself the finest shops and stalls to get crispy suckling pig, Peking duck, dim sum, steaming bowls of Chinese noodles and some of the most delectable seafood that KL has to offer.
 If you are looking for some in-depth guidance on where are the best food finds, make time to go on the Off The Eaten Track culinary adventure.
-Explore the best of Kuala Lumpur’s food scene on a 3-hour road trip to areas like Brickfields and Petaling Jaya where you can sample the most delicious local delicacies and traditional cuisine.
+Explore the best of Kuala Lumpur’s food scene on a 3-hour road trip to areas like Brickfields and Petaling Jaya, where you can sample the most delicious local delicacies and traditional cuisine.

 Here is a selection of the best food tours:

 - Off the eaten track evening food tour

 We tested for you off the eaten track food tour in Kuala Lumpur, check our blog article.